f0ursecond/f0ursecond/README.md

 ## 🚀 About Me
-I'm currently as a student who interesting for a Front-End Developer & Multi-Platform App Developer.Curently, I’m focused on Flutter / Mobile Developer & sometimes learning back-end technologies.
+I'm currently as a graduated student who interesting for a Mobile Developer.Curently,I’m focused on Flutter / Mobile Developer & sometimes learning back-end technologies.

 ## 📍 Semarang, Indonesia